charlietanksley/adventofcode/README.md

 really conceptualized the problem well.
 For the next one I want to try to get really clear on the expected inputs and outputs before I start coding.

+### Day 6

+This one was a bit of a challenge.
+I think it could've been a lot smoother.
+I liked being able to write more functions.
+I still really want to figure out how to pull the file reading thing out into a function.
+And I need to get my head around things like `qsort`, because that is going to be better than my manual methods.

+1. I *really* wanted to be able to look into using Voronoi diagrams to determine the edges of each region, but I don't think that would've been useful for part 2, so I guess it's best I didn't spend time to implement that algorithm.